Skip to content

 “It’s an honour to be acknowledged.
 I’m humbled,” says Dr. Blair Jarrett at Water Tower Inn gathering after receiving recognition from Ontario College of Family Physicians

-Eight Group Health Centre (GHC) family physicians were honoured by the Ontario College of Family Physicians (OCFP) with Certificates of Recognition for exceptional dedication to patient care at The Water Tower Inn Thursday afternoon.
+Eight Group Health Centre (GHC) family physicians were honoured by the Ontario College of Family Physicians (OCFP) with Certificates of Recognition for exceptional dedication to patient care at a meeting held at The Water Tower Inn Thursday afternoon.

 The recognition is based on written words of praise from patients who shared with OCFP through social media how their doctors have provided them or family members with empathy and often life-saving medical care.